At Cappagh Kids we treat patients with orthopaedic and musculoskeletal conditions.

 Preoperative Assessment Clinic

-If you require surgery, mum and dad will complete and return a children’s medical history questionnaire for review by a Paediatric Anaesthetist.
-An anaesthetist is a doctor that give special medicines to people so that they can sleep through their surgery and don’t feel any pain.
-You may be invited to attend the Hospital for a full superhero Preoperative Assessment.
+If you require surgery, Mum and Dad will complete and return a children’s medical history questionnaire for review by a paediatric anaesthetist.
+An anaesthesiologist is a doctor who gives special medicines to people so that they can sleep through their surgery and do not feel any pain.
+You may be invited to attend the hospital for a full superhero preoperative assessment.

-On the day of the assessment, you will meet all of the people who will be looking after you during your stay at the Hospital.
-These include a Consultant Anaesthetist, Paediatric Nurse, Physiotherapist and Occupational Therapist.
-They will prepare you for surgery, explain the procedure, discuss your recovery and answer any questions you might have.
-In addition, you may be asked to undergo blood tests and Xrays on the day.
+At the preoperative assessment, you will meet all of the people who will be looking after you during your Hospital stay.
+These include a Consultant Anaesthesiologist, Paediatric Nurse, Physiotherapist and Occupational Therapist.
+They will prepare you for surgery, explain the procedure, discuss your recovery and answer your questions.
+You may also be asked for blood tests and Xrays on the day.

 Admissions Department